 - IDENTITY MERGED WITH ALMIGHTY GOD

 “the righteousness which is of faith speaketh…the word of faith, which we preach; That if thou shalt confess with thy mouth (public action) the Lord YHVH’s Savior / Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.
 For the scripture saith, Whosoever believeth on him shall not be ashamed [to identify with God].”
 (Romans 10:6-11)Remember, Moses was a cursed Levite, like his father-in-law a cursed Kenite.
-Moses had killed a man and was scattered from his Israelite clan as a consequence.
+In consequence of killing an Egyptian Moses was scattered from his Israelite clan.
 He could have sunk into obscurity, but his extreme faith in the God of the Hebrews – and his mentoring under Reuel the Friend of God and Priest of Midian – transformed him into the leader of his tribe, his clan of Israelites, and the whole world.

 “God called unto him out of the midst of the bush, and said…I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
 And Moses hid his face; for he was afraid to look upon God.
 And the LORD said, I have surely seen the affliction of my people which are in Egypt…